One dead as Japan warns of 'heaviest rain ever' in southwest

-TOKYO: One person is dead and three missing in landslides in southwestern Japan, authorities said on Monday (Jul 10), as the country's weather agency warned of the "heaviest rain ever" in the region.
+TOKYO: One person died in a landslide and hundreds of thousands of people have been urged to evacuate their homes in southwestern Japan as forecasters on Monday (Jul 10) warned of the "heaviest rain ever" in the region.

 A 77-year-old woman was confirmed dead in a landslide that entered her home overnight in rural Fukuoka, the local fire department told AFP.